 Pediatric patients have much to learn about what a new diagnosis or piece of equipment means for them.
 The language used and amount of information shared is tailored to each individual child’s developmental age (not always matching chronological age), learning style and other factors.

 These feelings are an appropriate response to a child’s medical experience and are supported by child life specialists.
 We use it to help promote mastery and control over the healthcare environment, prepare or process a medical experience, assess misconceptions, and increase coping.

 Children are able to cope better with required procedures with preparation.
 This needs to be provided in ways they can understand.
-Child life colleagues work in individual service areas throughout the Children’s system.
+Child life colleagues work in individual service areas throughout the Children’s Minnesota system.

 As child life specialists, we love to play with a purpose!